Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 When you step, your front foot lifts heel-first, then moves forwards, then lands heel-first to pull you forwards along the ground.
 To go from a step to finishing an advance, your back foot also lifts, heel-first, while pushing you forwards at the same time.
 Then it lands ball-first, heels-last, to complete the advance with you in on-guard stance.
 Your feet thus move differently, lifting and landing and flexing in different ways.

-In the wolf’s case, they are even shaped differently.
+For wolves, their feet are even shaped differently.
 Its front feet are flattened against the ground, from toe to ankle, to assist with pulling it forwards.
-Its back feet are permanently extended, with only the distal end in contact with the ground, heels drawn up to give it a longer lever to assist with pushing it forwards.
+Its back feet are permanently extended, with only their distal ends in contact with the ground, heels drawn up to give it a longer lever to assist with pushing it forwards.

 You aren’t a wolf, so your front foot and back foot are shaped identically, only with mirror symmetry.
 But human feet are flexible enough that you can and should adapt them, similarly to how the wolf has adapted theirs, to help you move well while in stance.
 Keep your front foot soft, to let it pull you along the ground.
 Let your back heel lift, and tense your calf muscles to help you push forwards.

-Moving backwards lacks such an elegant model: it isn’t something wolves, or really many animals, are optimised for.
+Moving backwards lacks such an elegant model: it isn’t something wolves, or really many animals, are optimised to do.
 Try jogging backwards while in stance.
 You’ll find that it doesn’t work in a neat reverse of the way you made advances: your feet just don’t work that way.

 When going backwards at low speeds, your back foot moves backwards to touch the ground first with the ball of your foot rather than the heel, as opposed to your front foot landing heel-first when you advance.
 Once your back foot lands, you roll back off the heel of your front foot, then move it backwards.
 In fencing, each time your back foot moves back is called a “backstep”.
 Each time your back foot moves backwards, followed by your front foot, is called a “retreat”.